 Let $A_1,A_2,A_3$ be hermitian $n\times n$ matrices and let $W=W(A_1,A_2,A_3)$ have dimension $\dim(W)=3$.
 We prove that the intersection of any three mutually distinct one-dimensional faces of $W$ that have a point in common is a corner point of $W$ if $n=4$.
 A counterexample is given for $n=5$.

 \begin{remark}[Recurrent arguments] \begin{enumerate}[\ (a)] \item Every one-dimensional nonexposed face $G_1$ of $W$ is an exposed face of a two-dimensional exposed face $H_1$ of $W$, see the discussion below equation~\eqref{eq:access-F}.
 The face $H_1$ is unique (because a one-dimensional face that is included in two distinct two-dimensional exposed faces is exposed).
-If $n=4$, then $H_1$ is an example of what we call a non-elliptic face in Definition~\ref{def:non-elliptic}. \item If two or more mutually distinct one-dimensional faces of $W$ have a point in common, then their intersection is an extreme point of $W$ (because the infimum in the lattice of faces is the intersection). \end{enumerate} \end{remark} \begin{lemma} Let three mutually distinct one-dimensional faces of $W$, at least two of which are exposed, have a point in common.
+If $n=4$, then $H_1$ is an example of what we call a non-elliptic face in Definition~\ref{def:non-elliptic}. \item If two or more mutually distinct one-dimensional faces of $W$ have a point in common, then their intersection is an extreme point of $W$ (because the infimum in the lattice of faces is the intersection). \end{enumerate} \end{remark} \begin{lemma} Let three mutually distinct one-dimensional faces of $W$\!, at least two of which are exposed, have a point in common.
 Then their intersection is a corner point of $W$. \end{lemma} \begin{proof} Let $G_1,G_2,G_3$ denote the one-dimensional faces in question and assume that $G_2,G_3$ are exposed.
-Then $G_2\cap G_3=\{p\}$ holds for an exposed point $p$ of $W$, because the infimum in the lattice of exposed faces is the intersection.
+Then $G_2\cap G_3=\{p\}$ holds for an exposed point $p$ of $W$, as the infimum in the lattice of exposed faces is the intersection.
 Also, $G_1\cap G_2\cap G_3=\{p\}$.

-If $G_1$ is exposed then, by Proposition~\ref{pro:normal-cones}, the normal cones $N_W(G_1),N_W(G_2),N_W(G_3)$ are rays or two-dimensional convex cones that are mutually distinct and that are proper faces of $N_W(p)$.
+If $G_1$ is exposed then, by Proposition~\ref{pro:normal-cones}, the normal cones $N_W(G_1)$, $N_W(G_2)$, $N_W(G_3)$ are rays or two-dimensional convex cones that are mutually distinct and that are proper faces of $N_W(p)$.
 This implies $\dim N_W(p)=3$.
 Let $G_1$ be a nonexposed face and $H_1$ the unique two-dimensional face containing $G_1$.
-The same argument as before when $N_W(G_1)$ is replaced with $N_W(H_1)$ proves $\dim N_W(p)=3$. \end{proof} Example~\ref{ex:3segments} shows that the conclusion of Lemma~\ref{lem:3exp-segments} is no longer valid for $5\times 5$ matrices even under the weaker assumptions that at least one of the one-dimensional faces is exposed.
+The same argument as before when $N_W(G_1)$ is replaced with $N_W(H_1)$ proves $\dim N_W(p)=3$. \end{proof} Example~\ref{ex:3segments} shows that the conclusion of Lemma~\ref{lem:3exp-segments} is no longer valid for $5\times 5$ matrices under the weaker assumption that only one of the one-dimensional faces is exposed.
 Therefore, Theorem~\ref{thm:3segments} is a special result on $4\times 4$ matrices, not applicable to matrices of higher order.